dagraham/etm-dgraham/README.md

 	and later update to the latest version with

 		(env) $ pip install -U etm_mv
+1) Create a home directory for etm

+        (env) $ mkdir ~/.etm-mv
 1) etm can now be started with the command

-		(env) $ ./etm
+		(env) $ ./etm ~/.etm-mv

-Installing etm in this virtual environment makes it possible to remove etm and all its dependencies by simply deleting this directory.
+Installing etm in this virtual environment makes it possible to remove etm and all its dependencies by simply deleting  directory.

 # [Item Types](#toc)